Factorised scattering and (non)integrability for marginally deformed $ AdS_5/CFT_4 $: Introduction and Overview

 \section{Introduction and Overview}

-Understanding the semiclassical quantisation of rotating superstrings on $AdS_5 \times S^5$ \cite{Berenstein:2002jq}-\cite{Metsaev:2002re} and its connection with the dual operator spectrum \cite{Gubser:2002tv}-\cite{Frolov:2002av} has been one of the major thrust areas in modern theoretical physics for last three decades.
+Understanding the semiclassical quantisation of rotating superstrings in $AdS_5 \times S^5$ \cite{Berenstein:2002jq}-\cite{Metsaev:2002re} and its connection with the dual operator spectrum \cite{Gubser:2002tv}-\cite{Frolov:2002av} has been one of the major thrust areas in modern theoretical physics for last three decades.
 While string theory in the ``semiclassical'' limit seems to be well under control, the dual gauge theory counterpart becomes hard to deal with due to its nonperturbative nature.
-These questions are equally important if one goes beyond the standard Maldacena conjecture where there is a plethora of holographic dualities starting from $AdS_7$ \cite{Apruzzi:2013yva}-\cite{Nunez:2018ags} down to $AdS_6$ \cite{DHoker:2016ujz}-\cite{Legramandi:2021uds} and $AdS_5$ \cite{Sfetsos:2010uq}-\cite{Gaiotto:2009gz}.
-For some other interesting works related to the above literature, we would like to refer to the reader \cite{Cremonesi:2015bld}-\cite{Macpherson:2024frt}.
+These questions are equally important if one goes beyond the standard Maldacena conjecture, where there is a plethora of holographic dualities starting from $AdS_7$ \cite{Apruzzi:2013yva}-\cite{Nunez:2018ags} down to $AdS_6$ \cite{DHoker:2016ujz}-\cite{Legramandi:2021uds} and $AdS_5$ \cite{Sfetsos:2010uq}-\cite{Gaiotto:2009gz}.
+For related works in the literature, we further refer to the reader \cite{Cremonesi:2015bld}-\cite{Macpherson:2024frt}.

-The purpose of the present paper is to understand the gauge/string correspondence for a particular class of type IIA superstring background that preserves an $AdS_5$ factor and are generated through the action of $SL(3,R)$ in 11d and thereby following a dimensional reduction to type IIA such that it preserves $SU(2)_R \times U(1)$ in 10d.
-The $SU(2)_R$ symmetry descends from the $R$- symmetry of the parent 11d theory while the $U(1)$ is generated through dimensional reduction \cite{Macpherson:2024frt}.
-An interesting fact about these geometries is that they break SUSY completely.
+The purpose of this paper is to understand the gauge/string correspondence for a particular class of type IIA superstring background, that preserves an $AdS_5$ factor and are generated through an action of $SL(3,R)$ in 11d.
+The 11d supergravity background preserves $ SU(2)_R \times U(1)_r $ that is dual to $ \mathcal{N}=2 $ SCFTs in 4d.
+In the process of dimensional reduction along $U(1)$ cycle, it mixes the R-symmetry with the 11th dimension, which breaks the SUSY completely in 10d.
+In other words, the $ U(1) $ of the type IIA solution is different from the $ U(1)_r $ of the parent M-theory background.
+On the other hand, the $SU(2)_R$ in 10d descends from the $R$- symmetry of the parent 11d theory \cite{Macpherson:2024frt}.
+On the field theory counterpart, this has a consequence of adding a marginal operator (or deformation) in the parent $\mathcal{N}=2$ theory that takes to a $\mathcal{N}=0$ fixed point.